How To Care For Your Extensions•

 Don't sleep with wet extensions. (you will wake up with some tangles)

-Don't keep your extensions in longer than 12 weeks (micro-link) and 6 weeks (tape-in)
+Don't keep your extensions in longer than 12 weeks (I-Tips) and 6 weeks (Tape-in), 9 weeks (Wefts)

 Shampoo your hair like normal- Don't be afraid to scrub your scalp.